vulus98/Rethinking-attention/README.md

 ## Train baseline transformer

 Note: since we already provide the pretrained transformer this step can be skipped.
-The weights of a pretrained transformer are saved in the directory `./models/binaries/transformer_128.pth`.
+!!!!The weights of a pretrained transformer are saved in the directory `./models/binaries/transformer_128.pth`. !!!
+Not anymore.
+This model is obsolete (uses IWSLT2016 dataset).
+Run training once to obtain the new valid baseline model.
 The following parts of the project will use this transformer to extract intermediate values which will be used to train the FFNs to replace attention blocks.
 If you want to train this transformer yourself